-Upland Manor is a Independent Senior Christian Living Community located in Upland, CA in the heart of Southern California, in the Inland Empire, in San Bernardino County near Rancho Cucamonga, Claremont, and Montclair.
+Upland Manor is an Independent Senior Christian Living Community located in Upland, CA. We are right in the heart of Southern California, in the Inland Empire: San Bernardino County near Rancho Cucamonga, Claremont, and Montclair.
 We focus on providing whole care for both the body and soul.
-As part of the Brethren in Christ Church, we look to provide an inviting, loving community where we provide a holistic living experience that focuses on both body and soul.
-The Upland Manor home to 50 apartments ranging from studios to 1 bedroom to 2 bedroom units.
+As part of the Brethren in Christ Church, we work to create an inviting, loving community where we cultivate a holistic living experience that focuses on both body and soul.
+Upland Manor is home to 50 apartments ranging from studios, to one bedroom and two bedroom units.
 We offer competitively priced apartments for anyone 55 years or older.
 Additionally, we have a host of free and low cost amenities, which provide comfort and care for our residents.

 Every successful project is an idea put into action.
-Thus it was that Rev. Alvin Burkholder, then Bishop of the Pacific Conference, visualized a retirement complex for senior citizens on the West Coast.
-It was presented and approved by the Upland congregation, later by the Regional Conference, and a committee of nine was appointed.
-Members were: Reuben Asper, Dwight Bert, Miriam Bowers, H. H. Brubaker, Clarence Byer, Glen Byer, Leslie Guengerich, Doris Hensley, Cecil Meares, and Bishop Burkholder as an ex-officio member.
+Thus it was that in 1966, Reverend Alvin Burkholder (the then-Bishop of the Pacific Conference of the Brethren in Christ denomination,) visualized a retirement complex for Christian senior citizens on the West Coast.
+It was presented and approved by the Upland congregation and later by the Regional Conference, and a committee of nine was appointed.
+The members were: Reuben Asper, Dwight Bert, Miriam Bowers, H. H. Brubaker, Clarence Byer, Glen Byer, Leslie Guengerich, Doris Hensley, Cecil Meares, and Bishop Burkholder as an ex-officio member.

-Questionnaires/Surveys were distributed to determine interest, levels of service, and possible areas of location.
-There was not sufficient interest shown in senior citizen housing to warrant further activity by the committee.
+Questionnaires/surveys were distributed to determine interest, levels of service, and possible locations.
+At that time, there was not sufficient interest shown in senior citizen housing to warrant further activity by the committee.
 Five years later, the issue was raised again and the committee was reactivated.

-A special session of the Pacific Conference on August 4, 1971, approved the purchase of the Arrow Highway property.
-Also approved in principle were the basic plans for a building and cost thereof.
-A senior citizen housing board was approved consisting of: Dwight Bert, Curtis Byer, Doris Hensley, Martin Longanecker, Harold Musser, Ray Musser, Aaron Stern, and Bishop Arther Climenhaga.
+On August 4th, 1971, a special session of the Pacific Conference approved the purchase of the Arrow Highway property.
+Also approved in principle were the basic plans for a building, and cost thereof.
+A senior citizen housing board was approved, consisting of: Dwight Bert, Curtis Byer, Doris Hensley, Martin Longanecker, Harold Musser, Ray Musser, Aaron Stern, and Bishop Arther Climenhaga.

-By 1975, additional apartments were needed and an adjoining lot was purchased allowing the construction of twelve larger units.
-Groundbreaking was held in May in 1976.
+By 1975, additional apartments were needed and an adjoining lot was purchased, allowing the construction of twelve larger units.
+Groundbreaking was held in May of 1976.

-During the past forty five plus years many volunteers from various Brethren in Christ churches have also given of their time and energy to assist in activities and services at the Manor, including assistant managers, food service directors, assistants in care homes, and young people through the voluntary service program of the church.
+During the past 45+ years, many volunteers from various Brethren in Christ churches have given their time and energy to assist in activities and services at the Manor.
+These have included assistant managers, food service directors, assistants in care homes, and young people through the voluntary service program of the church.